 We’re not going to terraform Mars anytime soon – not while we’re so busy transforming the Earth to look like Mars.

 - Darwin’s Theory of Evolution demands “survival of the fittest”.

 While natural selection efficiently promotes characteristics that ensure survival, our cultural misunderstanding of Darwin’s theories (encouraged by the “haves” of industry and media) has to do with what characteristics actually constitute “the fittest”, and what evolutionary direction those traits take us in.
-In biology, and in the natural world, it’s not leadership with a penchant for power that drives evolutionary ascendence, it’s the characteristics that enhance the endurance and viability of the entire species, and that sustain those conditions that support the success of the whole community – “haves” and “have nots” alike.
+In biology, and in the natural world, it’s not leading with a penchant for power that drives evolutionary ascendence, it’s the characteristics that enhance the endurance and viability of the entire species, and that sustain those conditions that support the success of the whole community – “haves” and “have nots” alike.

 It’s quite democratic, really – there isn’t one strong leader or small group that determines the most beneficial direction for a community to move in.
 In fact, it’s usually a sudden shift (about 51%) of the colony that ‘breaks’ in the direction of collective progress.